 Occasionally, the EPO will issue an interim opinion asking the patentee and the opponent to file comments before inviting the parties to oral proceedings.
 However, this is very rare and indeed the EPO have indicated that a summons to oral proceedings will in most cases be the next step following the patentee’s response.
 It nevertheless remains possible for either side to make a voluntary written submission at any time before oral proceedings are scheduled.

 The opposition division will then consider the case.
 Both sides almost always ask for a hearing (oral proceedings) to be held should the opposition division be inclined to decide against them.
 Even if neither side has requested oral proceedings, the EPO has indicated that it will nevertheless hold oral proceedings if considered expedient by the opposition division.
 Therefore oral proceedings are usually the conclusion of proceedings at the opposition division level.
 The opposition division will issue a summons that invites the parties to oral proceedings.
-Oral proceedings are held in The Hague, Munich or Berlin.
+Oral proceedings may be held either in person in The Hague, Munich or Berlin, or remotely by videoconference.

 The EPO has stated that (a) the date of oral proceedings will, as a rule, not be earlier than six months after dispatch of the summons, (b) the summons to oral proceedings will set out the preliminary opinion of the opposition division on the issues raised, and (c) the deadline for the parties to file any final written submissions will normally be two months before the date of the oral proceedings.
 Depending on views expressed by the opposition division at this stage, it may be appropriate to file further written submissions and, in the case of the patentee, one or more sets of amended claims.